 We haven’t always done it right.
-God has shook His head on plenty of occasions.
+God has shaken His head on plenty of occasions.

 But through it all, God has never left our side.
 He has guided us individually and as a couple.
 He has grown us.
-Grown our wisdom.
-Grown our patience.
-Grown our faith.
+We grew our wisdom and our patience.
+We grew our faith.

 He has made us better people.
 People who try our best to seek Him first in life.

 And that’s my Moment of Hope this week.
 The 16 years this man and I have spent together living life in the mountains and the valleys.
-Laughing, crying … and yes, even the yelling at times 😉
+Laughing, where can i order nolvadex crying … and yes, even the yelling at times 😉

 16 years I wouldn’t change for anything!